bigkid-dev/bigkid-dev/README.md

 * 🤝  I'm open to collaborating on Frontend applications and Backend applications
 * ⚡  Watch this space for Bitspace.
 Bitspace is a design tool that generates Mobile Applications for users in matter of seconds, requires no technical ability to use

+### This Repository is not for work, its for learning and practice
+Due to organizational preferences, I use a separate GitHub account for work-related projects.

 ### trophy
 [![trophy](https://github-profile-trophy.vercel.app/?username=bigkid-dev)](https://github.com/ryo-ma/github-profile-trophy)